 The Firearm-Related Harm and Violence Prevention Program Office

-The Firearm-Related Harm and Violence Prevention (FHVP) Program Office aims to build a sustained and responsive multi-sector movement to prevent firearm-related death and injury in Colorado through a public health approach.
+Trailhead’s Firearm-Related Harm and Violence Prevention (FHVP) Program Office aims to build a sustained and responsive multi-sector movement to prevent firearm-related death and injury in Colorado through a public health approach.

-The long-term vision for this work is that each community that struggles with firearm-related harm has the tools, knowledge, and community-level partnerships to implement strategic public-health strategies to reduce and prevent firearm-related harm and violence.
+The long-term vision for this work is that each community that struggles with firearm-related harm has the tools, knowledge, and community-level partnerships to implement strategic public health strategies to reduce and prevent firearm-related harm and violence.

 Efforts to effectively reduce firearm-related death and injury require that we foster bipartisan cooperation and empower collaboration between systems and communities who are impacted by firearm-related harm.